shreyask-1/trading-bot/README.md

   `logs/custom_exits.json`.
 - **Risk-based sizing** (`MAX_RISK_PER_TRADE_PCT`, default 0.75%): each
-  buy is sized so a stop-out costs at most 0.75% of equity, computed from the trade's actual stop distance (tight stop = bigger size, wide stop = smaller).
+  buy is sized so a stop-out costs at most 0.75% of equity, computed from the trade's actual stop distance (tight stop = bigger position, wide stop = smaller).
 Uniform per-trade pain is what lets compounding work.
 Set `0` to disable.
+- **Correlation/factor cap** (`MAX_CORRELATED_EXPOSURE_PCT`, default 35%):
+  rolling daily-return correlation prevents several different tickers from silently becoming one concentrated factor bet.
+Missing history leaves the candidate eligible rather than blocking on a data outage.
+- **Turnover/friction budget** (`MAX_DAILY_TURNOVER_PCT`, default 50%):
+  limits submitted buy and non-protective-sell notional per Eastern day so churn cannot spend the edge on spread/slippage.
+Stops, hard loss caps, negative-news exits, take-profits, and de-leveraging bypass the budget.
+- **Engine-quality gate** (`ENGINE_QUALITY_GATE_MIN_SAMPLES`, default 30):
+  once an engine has enough clean attributed closed trades, a persistently negative fallback engine is blocked while protective sells continue.
+Old unattributed history never activates the gate.
 - **Time-of-day sizing** (`TIME_OF_DAY_MULTIPLIERS`): new buys trade full size in the open power hour (9:30-11:00) and closing push (15:00-16:00), are cut to 50% through the lunch lull (11:30-13:30 ET), and 70-80% in